WillForan/zim-wiki-mode/readme.md

  * You should already have a notebook established with zim-wiki.
  * This mode was developed with both the journal and version control plugins enabled.
  * At the very least, you will need to customize the root path variable to match the location of the zim wiki.
-If not using `use-package`, this can be set interactively like `M-x customize-group RET zimwiki-mode RET`
+If not using `use-package`, this can be set interactively like `M-x customize-group RET zim-wiki-mode RET`

 ## Keys
 Default keys.
 Rearranged and annotated output of `C-c ?`

 ```
+; menu
+C-c C-z      zim-wiki-hydra/body              see all the options

 ; go places
-C-c C-n		zimwiki-goto-now                 jump to now page
+C-c C-n		zim-wiki-goto-now                 jump to now page
-C-c M-f		zimwiki-helm-projectile          go to page by title search
+C-c M-f		zim-wiki-helm-projectile          go to page by title search
-C-c C-f		zimwiki-search                   go to page by content search
+C-c C-f		zim-wiki-search                   go to page by content search
-C-c RET		zimwiki-ffap                     go to link cursor is over
+C-c RET		zim-wiki-ffap                     go to link cursor is over
-C-c M-RET	zimwiki-ffap-below               open link in new window below current
+C-c M-RET	zim-wiki-ffap-below               open link in new window below current

 ; insert links
-C-c M-l		zimwiki-insert-helm-projectile   insert link by title searching
+C-c M-l		zim-wiki-insert-helm-projectile   insert link by title searching
-C-c C-l		zimwiki-insert-search            insert link by filename/title search
+C-c C-l		zim-wiki-insert-search            insert link by filename/title search
-C-c C-N		zimwiki-insert-now-link          link now page on current page
+C-c C-N		zim-wiki-insert-now-link          link now page on current page
-C-c M-w		zimwiki-link-wrap                wrap e.g a:b:c into [[a:b:c]]
+C-c M-w		zim-wiki-link-wrap                wrap e.g a:b:c into [[a:b:c]]

 ; link based on history
-C-c C-p		zimwiki-insert-prev-buffer-link  insert link on current page to previous buffer
+C-c C-p		zim-wiki-insert-prev-buffer-link  insert link on current page to previous buffer
-C-c M-y		zimwiki-buffer-path-to-kill-ring copy current buffer file name
+C-c M-y		zim-wiki-buffer-path-to-kill-ring copy current buffer file name
-C-c M-p		zimwiki-insert-kill-ring-as-link paste filename as link
+C-c M-p		zim-wiki-insert-kill-ring-as-link paste filename as link

 ; date operations
-C-c C-n		zimwiki-goto-now                 jump to now page
+C-c C-n		zim-wiki-goto-now                 jump to now page
-C-c C-N		zimwiki-insert-now-link          link now page on current page
+C-c C-N		zim-wiki-insert-now-link          link now page on current page
-C-c M-n		zimwiki-insert-current-at-now    put current page link on now page, go to now page
+C-c M-n		zim-wiki-insert-current-at-now    put current page link on now page, go to now page
 ```